smartmic/addfonts/README.md

 to other tools, e.g. Tex distribution supply some tools for this as well.
 My goal was to achieve an installation process without any manual interference.
 Although ttf2pt1 is quite an old tool and did need some patches on my Mac OS X and Linux system, it produces very nice PS fonts.
-It relys on the Freetype2 library for conversion of TTF and OTF fonts.
+It relies on the Freetype2 library for conversion of TTF and OTF fonts.
 You can also stick to the built-in TTF converter, however, it will not convert OTF fonts.